veith/flowbased-polymer/docs/content/wireing/overview.md

 title: Getting started
 weight: 200
 ---
-With FBP you connect the the output of an event with the
+With FBP you mostly connect the the output of a component (event) with the functions of an ohter element.

 ## Connecting things